-When the Sumba Foundation embarked on a mission over a decade ago to provide the Sumbanese with access to health care, the government clinics were few and services limited.
+When the Sumba Foundation embarked on a mission over two decades ago to provide the Sumbanese with access to health care, the government clinics were few and services limited.
 Suffering was obvious.
 People in Sumba had infectious diseases and very poor access to basic health care.

 In 2002, we established our first health initiative.
 Groups of US medical students assisted a local government midwife clinic at Hobawawi, helping provide improved facilities for labor and delivery.